Cape Hawke lookout

 - Drinking water, hat, sunscreen, insect repellent, sturdy shoes, binoculars

 Positioned right at the northern end of the national park, this superb lookout is worth every step of the 500m hike through regenerating littoral rainforest.
-Pull on your walking shoes and bring some binoculars and a camera – after approximately 420 steps you’ll reach an 8.4m tower with 360-degree views of the surrounding area.
+Pull on your walking shoes and bring some binoculars and a camera – after approximately 420 steps you’ll reach an 8.4m tower with stunning views of the surrounding area.

 There’s Booti Booti to the south, and Wallingat National Park beyond and slightly to the west.
 On a clear day you can even see as far as Barrington Tops and Crowdy Bay National Park.